csmateixeira/RepData_PeerAssessment1/PA1_template.md

     group_by(interval, daytype) %>%
     summarise(average = mean(steps))

-# 2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
-See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.
+# 2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis)
+#    and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+#    See the README file in the GitHub repository to see an example of what this plot should look
+#    like using simulated data.
+print(
-print(qplot(interval, average, data = dataSummarised4, facets = .~daytype, geom = "line"))
+    qplot(interval, average, data = dataSummarised4, facets = daytype~., geom = "line"))
 ```

 ![plot of chunk weekdays](figure/weekdays-1.png)